kgilla/battleboats/README.md

-- fix up visuals to better showcase information
-- add end game and ability to create new game
 - add ability to place ships
 - add visual representation for your own ships
 - add more depth to board data objects {ship, ishit issunk etc}